Getting started with Zoom reporting

 Daily: Shows the account-wide usage for each day in a given month.
 It lists the new users, meetings, participants, and meeting minutes.
 This report encompasses every meeting hosted by a user under the account.

 Active Hosts: Shows a list of active meetings and users during a specific time range, up to one month.
 Active meeting means the meeting was started during the specified time range.
-Active user means the user has participated in at least one meeting during the specified time range.
+Active user means the user has hosted at least one meeting during the specified time range.
 The info here is essentially the same as the Usage report for member users, but for all meetings on the account.
+Click the number in the Participants Source column to view a list of internal and external participants.
+External participants are labeled with Guest after their display name.

 Inactive Hosts: Shows a list of users who did not host a meeting or webinar during a specific period of time.